Frequently Asked Questions

 What is the fee and what is included?

-The fee for the 2021 camp is CAD $518.00 (plus 15% HST).
-This covers tuition, workshop materials, an extensive workbook, lunches, field trips, special activities, labs, a souvenir scrub top, and a backpack.
-Payment is due by or on May 21.
+The fee for 2022 AVC Vet Camp is CAD $534.50 (plus 15% HST).
+This will cover tuition, workshop materials, an extensive workbook, lunches, field trips, special activities, labs, a souvenir scrub top, and a backpack.

 AVC Vet Camp is a day-only program; the fee does not include overnight accommodations.